 Instead, I subdued my ego and provided some support for my pelvis to get my knees at the same height as my hip crease.
 Allowing the muscles around my hips to relax and release their death grip.
 This meant sitting on a bolster and two blankets.
 Then I’d sit. either in butterfly or cross-legged, for 5 minutes at the end of every class.

-Gradually over the years I lowered the height of my pelvis.
+Gradually over the years, I lowered the height of my pelvis inch by inch.
 Until I was just sitting with my tailbone on a blanket.
 Then it happened.
 This week, FIVE YEARS LATER, I was able to get into butterfly pose with no props.

-My self critical eye still sees room for improvement on my left leg.
-But I am celebrating BIGTIME this journey!
-So, in this post I want to share with you few tips to help you work on improving a yoga pose that you’re struggling with.
+My uber self-critical eye still sees room for improvement, especially on my left leg.
+But I am celebrating this journey BIGTIME!
+So, in this post, I want to share with you a few tips to help you work on improving a yoga pose that you’re struggling with.

 5 tips for improving a yoga pose

 Yoga challenges can be great for creating consistency in a home yoga practice.
 There are tons of yoga challenges online but chances are they don’t cater to your needs.
 My suggestion is to create your own.
 So these five tips should help you discover how to put together YOUR yoga challenge so you can get on the journey to improving a yoga pose.